PMEGP – Guide (PMEGP Loan, Online Application)

 PMEGP full form is Prime Ministers Employment Generation Programme which commenced on 31st March 2008 by merging the earlier PMRY (Prime Minister Rozgar Yojana) and REGP (Rural Employment Generation Programme).
-It was a measure to integrate the two programmes with similar goals to concentrate on a unified effort to encourage the youth to create micro-enterprises in the rural and urban sectors of the country.
-The Ministry of MSME (Micro Small and Medium Enterprises), Government of India is vested in the administrative control of the programme.
+It was a measure to integrate the two programmes with similar goals to concentrate on a unified effort to encourage the youth to create micro-enterprises in the country’s rural and urban sectors.
+The Ministry of MSME (Micro Small and Medium Enterprises), Government of India is vested in the programme’s administrative control.
 The implementation of the PMEGP has been entrusted to the KVIC (Khadi and Village Industries Commission) at the national level and their directorates and boards at the state and DIC at the district level.
-It is primarily a credit linked subsidy provided to boost employment among the youth of the country by indulging in the business of manufacture and services by setting up new ventures.
-In order to comprehend the nuances of the scheme better, it is imperative to delve into the PMEGP scheme details in greater depth.
+It is primarily a credit-linked subsidy provided to boost employment among the youth of the country by indulging in the business of manufacture and services by setting up new ventures.
+To comprehend the scheme’s nuances better, it is imperative to delve into the PMEGP scheme details in greater depth.

 Features of PMEGP Loan Scheme:

-- Objectives: The primary objectives PMEGP KVIC to combine its four-fold encompassing the following.
+- Objectives: The primary objectives of PMEGP KVIC to combine its four-fold encompassing the following.

 - To open up employment opportunities in the rural as well as urban areas by helping establish new micro-enterprise projects.

-- Prevent the migration of the rural youth to urban centers in search of sustainable employment by boosting the potential of traditional vocation all through the year.
+- Prevent the migration of rural youth to urban centers in search of sustainable employment by boosting traditional vocation throughout the year.

 - To augment the income of traditional artisans in the rural area by providing means of self-employment.